 Torrenting is an easier way of sharing or downloading data.
 However, disclosing your IP address exposes you to unneeded hazards.
 You don’t want to become a hacker’s target when all you want to do is download the files you’re looking for.

-There may be suggested methods for remaining anonymous when torrenting, but it makes no sense to put yourself in danger by torrenting without a VPN continually.
+There may be suggested methods for remaining anonymous when torrenting, but it makes no sense to continually put yourself in danger by torrenting without a VPN.